AAFC-BICoE/seqdb-py/README.md

 # README #

-This repo contains Python scripts and modules that extend Sequence Database functionality.
+This repo contains a Python module to interact with the SeqDB WS API, and python scripts that use this module to interact with SeqDB.

 ## How do I get set up? ##

 ### Requirements ###
+* Running instance of SeqDB (not currently Open Source)
 * Python 2.7
-* python requests module
+* python requests module (2.6.0)
+* python biopython module (1.65)
+* python PyYAML module (3.11)
+* See requirements.txt for full / current list of requirements

 ### Not required, but recommended ###
 * pip (sudo apt-get install python-pip python-dev build-essential)